jina-ai/docs/chapters/extend/executor.rst

 What if the data you need to load cannot be stored in a simple type?
-For example, a deep learning graph, a big pretrained model, a gRPC stub, a tensorflow session, a thread?
+For example, a deep learning graph, a big pretrained model, a gRPC stub, a TensorFlow session, a thread?
 The you can put them into :meth:`post_init`.

 It is also interesting to override :meth:`post_init` when there is a better persistence method other than pickle.
-For example, your hyperparameters matrix in numpy ``ndarray`` is certainly pickable.
+For example, your hyperparameters matrix in numpy ``ndarray`` is certainly pickle-able.
 However, you can simply read and write it via standard file IO, and it is likely more efficient than ``pickle``.
-In this case, you do the data loading in :meth:`post_init`.
+In this case, you load data in :meth:`post_init`.

 Please check the example below: